dominicOT/MisinformationSolver/README.md

 # Misinformation-Solver
 Misinformation Solver - Django Web App

-### This is just a school project you can feel free to contribute anytime you wish 🤗
+### This is just another random school project you can fork, dig & smash  it anyhow you wish.